 Does Your iPad Emit Radiation?
 Tablet Safety Guide

 Yes, iPads and tablets emit electromagnetic radiation.
-The primary source is RF radiation from WiFi and Bluetooth wireless connections.
-When plugged in for charging, tablets also emit ELF radiation from the power conversion process.
+The primary source is RF radiation from WiFi and Bluetooth.
+When charging, tablets also emit ELF radiation from power conversion.

 Tablet device with EMF shielding protection